onefoursix/docker-sdc-hdi-ubuntu/README.md

 	$ export SDC_VERSION=3.1.0.0

-Set the location where SDC will be installed:
+Set the path where SDC will be installed:

 	$ export SDC_DIST=/opt/streamsets-datacollector-$SDC_VERSION

-Set the IP Address for the HDInsights Cluster's "headnodehost" (You can get this address by pinging headnodehost from one of the nodes on the HDInsights target cluster)
+Set the IP Address for the HDI Cluster's "headnodehost" (You can get this address by pinging `headnodehost` from one of the nodes on the HDI target cluster).

+	$ export HEAD_NODE_HOST=<head node host IP address>

+For example, if the headnode host IP address is 172.16.0.11 the command would look like this:

 		$ export HEAD_NODE_HOST=172.16.0.11

 ## Build

 Build the Docker Container: